Oscarg1126/starter-thinkfulbnb/README.md

-# starter-thinkfulbnb
 # Thinkfulbnb

-Thinkful bnb is a webiste developed for a mock user experience that provides examples of an interface used to temporarily rent places.
+This is a bnb type website that provides temporary rent vacation places for many locations!
+This is a website developed for a mock user experience that provides examples of an interface.